eonil/TCPIPSocket.Swift/README.md

 The `TCPIPSocket` class is the core.
 And it does not provide any I/O methods.
 Instead create and use `NSFileHandle` class to perform actual I/O.

+Though this library is originally intended to provide synchronous interface, but also provides asynchronous I/O through `NSFileHandle`'s asynchronous interface.
+See `main.swift` for example.